 The answer to that is yes, all Japanese citizens must have a visa to Kenya before they can legally enter the country.
 Although the process for obtaining a visa for Kenya for Japanese citizens was long and drawn out in the past, a new initiative set by the Kenyan tourism board has made it much simpler and faster.
 All you need is an hour of your time to fill out the online application, wait a few business days, and voila!
 Gone are the days of waiting in line at the embassy, gathering dozens of papers, and having an in-person interview.

 Kenya Requirements for Japanese Passport Holders

-Before you can start applying for your Kenya visa for Japanese citizens, it is important to take into consideration the requirements needed.
+Before you can start applying for your Kenya visa for Japanese citizens, it is important to take into consideration the requirements needed to obtain an Kenyan eVisa.
 They include the following:

 - A valid passport – All travelers must have a valid and up to date passport issued by the Japanese government.
 Their passport must have at least six (6) months validity before they can travel to Kenya.
 We also recommend having at least one blank page in the passport in order to ensure that the immigration officer has enough space to stamp the passport if necessary.

 - Passport details – During the application, you will need to fill out questions that ask for your passport information, which includes the passport number, nationality, date of birth, date of passport expiration, and so on.

 - A digital photograph – At the end of the application, you will need to upload a digital photo.
 Please make sure to have a clear and colorized photo of yourself that is recent and taken within the last six months.